 Maintaining distinct classes that do not mix makes it quicker and easier in the event of a positive case to identify those who may need to self-isolate, and keep that number as small as possible.
 However, the use of single-class bubbles restricts the normal operation of schools and presents both educational and logistical challenges, including the cleaning and use of shared spaces, such as playgrounds, halls and toilets, and the provision of specialist teaching.

-In line with government guidance, we will have twelve bubbles:
+In line with government guidance, we will have thirteen bubbles:

 - Mrs Iverson’s and Miss Richardson’s Year 1 Class (1EIAR);